Powerlearnproject/se-day1-assignment-sithandekile/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
 Software Developers design,code,test and maintain applications and systems.
-Quality Assuarance Engineers ensures that the software application meets quality standard by identifying bug,optimization and readability before it's release
+Quality Assuarance Engineers ensures that the software application meets quality standard by identifying bug,optimization and readability before it's release.
-Project managers they make sure that the project is finished on time and on budget
+ Project managers they make sure that the project is finished on time and on budget.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.
-Intedgrated development environment is important for writting code,editing,debug,compiling and testing code examples visual studio code, pycham,idleand sublime text version contol system is important for developers as it keeps track of code, also helps deve;opers to collaborate with other teams smoothly example is the Git and Bitbucket
+Intedgrated development environment is important for writting code,editing,debug,compiling and testing code.
+Examples  are the visual studio code, pycham,idle and sublime text version contol system is important for developers as it keeps track of code, also helps deve;opers to collaborate with other teams smoothly.
+Example is the Git and Bitbucket

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges. technology is a revolving field technology or languages that are working today might not be working tomorow or coming years,